aporlowski/pi-sdr/README.md

 While it is near the top-end of the price range for Pi cases, the pi-top[4] is a good fit for this project because it includes a battery, speaker, OS soft-shutdown via button press (to prevent SD card corruption without needing keyboard, monitor, or mouse to shutdown), and a utility screen that provides battery level and CPU monitoring.
 The pi-top[4] case is a well designed case for use in education or project settings, such as building robots, sensors, and more.
 It has the added benefit of exposing all GPIO pins and ports of the raspberry pi, so you can extend your pi to do multiple other projects if desired.
 It also has an attachable touch screen and keyboard that you can add to make your pi-radio fully configurable in a stand-alone manner.

 > You can buy a pi-top[4] with a 4 GB Raspberry Pi 4 pre-installed from their website.
 See the `pi-top[4] complete` kit.
 The `pi-top[4] diy` case was recommended because it is assumed many users will already have a Raspberry Pi to begin with, it allows you the option to use an 8GB RAM model, and it is cheaper.
-Note the DIY edition does not come with the required USB-C PD 12v or 15v power supply.
+Note, the DIY edition does not come with the required USB-C PD 12v or 15v power supply.
 These are the type used for a modern laptop charger.
 Your 5v phone charger or Raspberry Pi charger will not work.
-I found a Nintendo Switch power supply works as well.
+However, I found a Nintendo Switch power supply works.

 ### Car Plug-in Model